Join A Secret Italy

 Okay, what are Casoni?

-The Casoni are fascinating to explore though, and one or two will let you in to have a look around.
-Many have beautiful vegetable gardens, and, during the summer, the owners live entirely from what they grow in their gardens and the fish that they catch.
+The Casoni are fascinating to explore, and one or two of them will let you in to have a look around.
+Many of them have beautiful vegetable gardens, and, during the summer, the owners live entirely from what they grow in their gardens and the fish that they catch.

 Casoni in CaorleA few casoni on the trail

 Our Tip: Bring lots of mosquito spray/cream.
-Because of the waterways, there are lots of them.
+Because of the waterways, there are lots of mosquitos about.

 River way near Caorle